LogPoint’s SIEM system – How it works

 Agile platform design

-The LogPoint system is agile in design with an intuitive interface, built for experienced administrators or ad-hoc users alike.
+The LogPoint system is agile in design with an intuitive interface, built for administrators with network security tool experience or ad-hoc users alike.

 Flexible / scalable architecture

 LogPoint architecture is entirely flexible and scales linearly for large and complex implementations.
-The software can be deployed in either physical or virtual environments and on premise or in the cloud.
+The network security tool can be deployed in either physical or virtual environments and on premise or in the cloud.

 Unique license model

 Fair and holistic license model, no hidden extra’s due to the transparent license structure.
-Adopting a node based model rather the EPS/MPS basis that many other SIEM vendors models follow.
+Adopting a node based model rather the EPS/MPS basis that many other SIEM vendors models follow for managed network security.